xinl961104/City_Analytics_Cloud/README.md

 Docker
-After all the instances have been successfully created, the binding ip addresses would be given and what we need to do is to save these addresses into hosts file for future call during deployment.
-The next step for the deployment is to install docker on instances.

 - Same as main.yaml in nectar, the docker.yaml in host_vars folder stores the path of device and mount point for volume as variables.
 - The tasks for docker contain setting proxy, installing independencies and docker and creating volume directory.
 More importantly, manager node and worker nodes should also be defined in this task
 - More importantly, a manager node and worker nodes should also be defined as well.
 The two files, swarm manager and swarmworks, aim to initial the manager node, add the given token to hosts and join the worker nodes to it, so that the swarm mode could be created successfully.